morphonets/morphonets.org/index.md

 Morphonets is an open, community-driven effort to provide [ImageJ](https://imagej.net)-based tools for generation, visualization, quantification, and modeling of neuroanatomical data.
 The tools we create are leveraged by the powerful stack of [Scijava](https://scijava.org)-based software.
-Our immediate focus is cellular neuroscience, but the software we developed have been successfully applied to other fields of the biosciences.
+Our immediate focus is cellular neuroscience, but the software we develop has been successfully applied to other areas of the biosciences.